mlcommons/ck/cm/README.CMX.md

-It helps users non-intrusively convert their software projects, directories, and Git(Hub) repositories into file-based repositories of portable and reusable artifacts (code, data, models, scripts) with extensible metadata, a unified command-line interface, and a simple Python API.
+It helps users non-intrusively convert their software projects, directories, and Git(Hub) repositories into file-based repositories of portable and reusable artifacts (code, data, models, scripts) with extensible metadata, reusable automations, a unified command-line interface, and a simple Python API.

 Such artifacts can be easily chained together into portable and technology-agnostic automation workflows,